DIY Hicat® Adaptation

 A hot melt glue gun is best for finishing the end cap as you can build up the edge with a number of separate beads & work the fibres into shape more easily than with contact or modelling adhesive.

-If you want to adapt the unit with a more difficult wrapped end detail you will need to first make a cut at the same height as the new ceiling height so there is 50mm of excess coir material to wrap the around the end cap - once the cut is made carefully release & strip back the coir from the cardboard to make a final cut to the new unit length (excluding feet), which again will be your new ceiling height minus 52mm.
+If you want to adapt the unit with a more difficult wrapped end detail you will need to first make a cut longer than the new ceiling height so there is enough excess coir material to form the wrap on the end cap, normally at least 70-80mm - once the cut is made carefully release & strip back the coir from the tube to make a final cut to the new unit length (excluding feet), which again will be your new ceiling height minus 52mm.

 You will then be all set to carry out the wrapped end detail as illustrated on our DIY Polecat page.